jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

 Python3: >>>print(fdist0.most_common(20))
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Our word list, however, still contains common English worlds "the", "of", "a",
+Our word list, however, just lists a range of common English worlds "the", "of",
-"to" and punctuation.
-This next stepuses our stopword list created above to
+"a", "to" and punctuation.
+The next step uses our stopword list created above to
-strip the list of words.
-I've also only returned words larger than 1 characters
+strip out common words and punctuation from our list of words.
+We will also only
-as this reduces some of the noise showing up in the word frequencies.
+return words larger than 1 characters as this reduces some of the noise showing
+up in the word frequencies.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 >>>filtered_words = [w for w in words if not w in stopword or len(w) > 1]